 - Refer to GPA requirements in the section below.

-- Optional*: Achieve one of these scores on college entrance exams:
+- Optional: If desired, applicants may submit scores on college entrance exams:

 - ACT of 24 or higher (submit scores directly using code 6400)